JoshuaTheMiller/hookboy/README.md

   * Needs to support setting of execution rights after downloading
 - [x] ~~Error handling in MyNameWillChange.sh~~
 - [x] ~~Rewrite CaptainHook.go as Bash?~~

-## Quick Notes

-After poking around the internet a bit more, it looks like someone already has made something similar to what I wanted (almost exactly, and for the exact same reasons): https://github.com/git-hooks/git-hooks/wiki/Thoughts

-They even got to the git-hooks GitHub Org!
-Ah well.

-I believe there are enough difference in what I want to do to warrant this being a fun side project.
-Namely, I do not wish to use symbolic links, as I have seen folks run into issues with them.

-I will continue this project with Go, as getting up and running with Go on any system is simple, and the footprint is tiny.

 ## Other Tools